6 Great Rhythm Training Apps and Websites

-But for the ones that do, there is a need for a training app to make it all at least a bit easier, since it’s already complicated.
+But for the ones that do, there is a need for a training app to make it all at least a bit easier since it’s already complicated.

 This is just a metronome app, which features two simultaneous metronomes playing at once.
-You can change the rate at which both go easily as well as the tempo or simply tap beat into it to find out what is that rhythm called.
+You can change the rate at which both go easily as well as the tempo or simply tap beat into it to find out what that rhythm is called.

 It’s not a trainer app per se, but it will make it much easier for you to learn how different polyrhythms sound and to get you to practice them with standard analog rhythm practices with metronomes.
 The app is available on both Android and iOS platforms.

 We finish off this round-up with one of the most versatile and packed apps on this list.
 Perfect Ear is not just a rhythm trainer but an all-around music theory teacher.

 It will provide you with ear training exercises, rhythm training, music theory lessons, solfege lessons, and note reading lessons.
 All of this is needed if you want to make it as a musician or just learn to play properly.

 This app is beautifully designed and really easy to use.
 It’s recommended by music teachers all over the world, especially for children, because it’s so vast and covers so many topics.
 But don’t be fooled if you’re a bit older – this is not a child’s game.

 It’s a full tutoring course for music beginners and, as such, it’s perfect.
 It’s available on both iOS and Android and is free to use, with in-app purchases available.
 It’s also easy to connect to your piano or guitar, giving you an easy way to practice your instrument through this app.

 Practicing rhythms is very important for any musician.
 If you’re playing out of rhythm, your performance is going to sound bad, no matter whether you’re playing the right notes or not.